Registration closes at noon on February 7.

 Eliciting Requirements with Stakeholder Collaboration

-This two-day course covers requirements elicitation techniques that engage and involve stakeholders, and when and how to use each technique.
+This course covers requirements elicitation techniques that engage and involve stakeholders, and when and how to use each technique.
 Using hands-on activities, you will learn how to prepare questions, conduct interviews, facilitate group-brainstorming sessions, organize the results, create storyboards and prototypes and present results.

 Topics covered include:

 - Tasks in the Elicitation and Collaboration Knowledge Area

 - Identifying user roles and tasks

 - Conducting interviews and preparing questions

 - Preparing surveys using Kano analysis